Miao-zhou/ADRNLP/README.md

 $ pip3 install -r requirement.txt
 ```
 ### Training
-### BioBERT+Asprin (Predicting asprin)
+### BioBERT(Aspirin) (Predicting aspirin)
-We train the model by using asprin "train" dataset and predict the asprin "test" dataset:
+We train the model by using aspirin "train" dataset and predict the aspirin "test" dataset:

 Let $RE_DIR indicate a folder for a single dataset  which contains  train.tsv, dev.tsv and test.tsv, $TASK_NAME denote the name of task (euadr), and $OUTPUT_DIR denote a directory for outputs:
 ```